-You stand with feet a little bit wider about shoulder width apart.
-You put your hands on your seat and you are going to arch back and then relax.
+Stand with your feet slightly wider than shoulder-width apart.
+Put your hands on your seat as if you were going to put your hands in your pockets.
+Arch your back and then relax.
 Try to go progressively further and further back.
-Do it for 5 repetitions.
+Do this for five repetitions.

-What we are doing here is we are dynamically stretching the front of the hip, working on rectus femoris and other hip flexors.
-We are also working on the mobility of the back so loosening up the back.
-You do one set of 5 repetitions in a smooth controlled movement with kind of a hold at the end position.
+We are stretching the front of the hip dynamically, working on the rectus femoris and other hip flexors.
+We are also working on the mobility of the back by loosening up the back.
+Do one set of 5 repetitions in a smooth, controlled movement with a brief hold at the end position.

-You can use the wall to eliminate balance because you want to focus on the stretch.
-You don’t need to worry about balance.
+Use the wall to eliminate balance so you can focus on the stretch.

 Standing Hip Flexor Stretch

-You take a nice big step.
-Your toes are pointing straight ahead.
-You are coming up on the ball of the foot and heels lifted.
-You are going to tighten up your abdominal area, tighten up the glute, and bring the hips forward.
-You are looking for a static stretch in the hip flexor and in the rectus femoris area or thigh area.
-You are going to hold this position for about 20 seconds.
+Take a big step back with your toes pointing straight ahead.
+Raise the ball of your back foot and lift your heel.
+Tighten your abdominal area, tighten your glutes, and bring your hips forward.
+Look for a static stretch in the hip flexor and the rectus femoris or thigh area.
+This is the front of the hip/thigh area.
+Hold this position for about 20 seconds.

-What we did in the previous exercise is a dynamic stretch and mobility of the back.
-With this exercise, you are looking for a light stretch and not reaping apart the muscle.
-You do it twice on each side, alternating back and forth.
+What we did in the previous exercise was a dynamic stretch.
+Do this twice on each side, alternating back and forth.
+With this exercise, you are looking for a light stretch but not ripping apart the muscle.

-It is really common when it comes to over active hip flexors or the front of the thigh muscle or the rectus femoris that people are weak in their core when it comes to unilateral work, one leg at a time.
-You want to spend some time working on strengthening your core while working on leg movement.
+It is common for overactive hip flexors, the front of the thigh muscle or the rectus femoris, that people are weak in their Core when it comes to unilateral work.
+Spend some time working on strengthening your Core while working on leg movement.

 Strengthening the Core and the Abdominal area

-I suggest going through this for three times on each side alternating while still holding on that abdominal area and you can relax after doing the said repetitions.
-Keep it in nice smooth controlled movement as go through that 90 with your knee and stay at 90 as the ball of movement could happen at the hip.
-The abdominal area is still tight the whole time while the curve on the lower back stay the same.
+I suggest going through this three times on each side, alternating while holding that abdominal area.
+Relax after doing the repetitions.
+Keep a smooth, controlled movement.
+The abdominal area should be tight the entire time, while the curve in your lower back stays the same.

-Give those three exercises a go and let me know how they are.
-Let me know if you have any questions when it relates to the exercises as well as the results and definitely share them with the community in the Exercises for Injuries Secret Group.
+Give those three exercises a go, and let me know if you have any questions.
+Share your results with the community in the Exercises for Injuries Secret Group.

 Rick Kaselj, MS